 Honeymoons and Romance

-Honeymoons seem to go with castles.
-Over the years we've become experienced at tailoring these very special holidays for our clients - some of whom will have just got married in Scotland; for others it's a romantic celebration ten years after the event.
+Honeymoons and castles are a perfect combination.
+Over the years, we've become experienced at tailoring these very special holidays for our clients - some of whom will have just got married in Scotland, and for others it's a romantic celebration ten years after the event.

 A few folk look for activity - hiking and mountain biking.
 Some like a full programme, seeing as much as possible.
 Others just want to relax.
 Most will hope to spend their time in places that are both different and memorable ...